 You want the best for your family, even when you are gone.
 This is why it is critical that you have the most information to make the best decisions for your family’s future.
 By creating an estate plan in Georgia, you will be able to protect your family’s assets and take care of them even after you have left this earth.

-However, not everyone thinks they need an estate plan, which is why the Law Offices of Shane Smith has answered some of the most commonly asked estate planning questions to ensure that you have the best resources so that you can make the best decisions for your family.
+However, not everyone thinks they need an estate plan, which is why Shane Smith Law has answered some of the most commonly asked estate planning questions to ensure that you have the best resources so that you can make the best decisions for your family.

 - What is estate planning?
 Estate planning addresses your future needs in the event you cannot care for yourself.
 It also details to whom your assets go upon your death and how the assets are managed, or if it makes sense to distribute your assets during your lifetime.
 Many people believe that writing a will is considered estate planning; however, the writing of a will is not the only component to estate planning.
 A will is part of the estate planning process and other documents are also needed to create a comprehensive estate plan.